Find Teaching Schools

 Private not-for-profit Public vs. Private

 There are 1,477 undergraduates at Mary Baldwin, of which 1,131 are full-time, and there are 2,110 students altogether.
-It takes the average Mary Baldwin undergraduate about 4.0 years to complete their degree.
+For undergraduates at Mary Baldwin, the average graduation time is 4.0 years.

-Approximately 80% of the students who attend this school take out loans.
-The average amount of student loans is $6,201 a year.
-Mary Baldwin has a 1.3% student default rate.
+80% of Mary Baldwin students take out loans to afford college costs.
+The typical student loan amount is $6,141 a year.
+Mary Baldwin has a 7.1% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 #20